1

 A Technical Drafting job involves creating detailed technical drawings and plans used in construction, manufacturing, engineering, or product design.
 Drafters use computer-aided design (CAD) software and traditional drafting techniques to produce accurate diagrams, layouts, and blueprints.
 They collaborate with engineers, architects, and designers to ensure that drawings meet technical specifications and industry standards.
 Technical drafters specialize in fields such as mechanical, electrical, civil, or architectural drafting, depending on the industry they work in.

-Is technical drafting a good career?
+Is technical drafting in high demand?

 What does a technical drafter do?